What is the issue?

 Coronavirus disease (COVID-19) has been declared a Public Health Emergency of International Concern by the World Health Organization.
 A state of emergency was declared on 16 March 2020 to help reduce the spread of coronavirus in Victoria.

 COVID-19 is a notifiable condition under the Public Health and Wellbeing Regulations 2019 and all confirmed cases must be notified to the department.
 All people meeting the testing criteria should be tested.

-Any person who has travelled overseas prior to 28 March 2020 is required to quarantine until 14 days after arrival in Australia.
-People who have arrived after midnight on Saturday 28 March 2020 are subject to mandatory quarantine in specified hotels for 14 days.
+People who have arrived in Australia after midnight on Saturday 28 March 2020 are subject to mandatory quarantine in specified hotels for 14 days.

 Who is at risk?

 The situation is evolving rapidly as we find out more about this disease.
 Most countries are now reporting rapid increases in cases.